SocialHackersClass9/D4DApp/README.md

 ### Install packages

-Run `npm install` to install neccessary packages.
+Go to the frontend directory via `cd frontend` and run `npm install` to install neccessary packages.

 * bootstrap